looplab/eventhorizon/README.md

 # Changes

+### 2015-01-12

+Added an EventStore implementation for MongoDB.
+It currently uses one document per aggregate with all events as an array to make the most out of MongoDBs lack of trasactions.
+It still takes two operations when adding events but at least there is a check that the version has not been changed by another operation in between.
+If you want to use the MongoDB event store add "-tags mongo" to your project build.

 ### 2015-01-07

 As of this version commands and events are recommended to be passed around as pointers, instead of values as the previous versions did.
 Passing as values may still work, but is not tested at the momemnt.
 It should not requrie much changes in applications using Event Horizon, simple pass all commands and events with & before them or create them as *XXXCommand, see the examples and tests for usage.
 There are also some other API changes to method names, mostly with using "handler" as a more common term.